intel-retail/documentation/docs_src/use-cases/automated-self-checkout/catalog/Get-Started-Guide.md

 ## Learn More
 ------------

-* To apply custom environment variables, see [Apply Custom Environment Variables](./Apply-Env.md).
+* To apply custom environment variables, see [Advanced Settings](../advanced.md).
-* To evaluate the pipeline system performance across different hardware, see [Test Performance](./Test-Performance.md).
+* To evaluate the pipeline system performance across different hardware, see [Test Performance](../performance.md).

 ## Troubleshooting